openstack-archive/murano/doc/source/articles/client.rst

 =======================================

 ``package-import`` subcommand can install packages in several different ways:
-    * from a locall file
+    * from a local file
     * from a http url
     * from murano app repository